famished-tiger/Macros4Cuke/README.md

   When I [enter my userid "jdoe" and password "hello-world"]
 ```

-When it is executed, the last macro-step (invokation) as the same effect as:
+Once it is executing, the macro-step as the same effect as:
 ```cucumber
   Given I landed in the homepage
   When I click "Sign in"